Meet the Media Center Staff

 Online Research Library

-GCPS students have access 24/7 to online encyclopedias and many other subscription databases such as Tumblebooks, BookFlix, ScienceFlix, and many others.
-First students log into the student portal, then on the right side click "Online Research Library"
+GCPS students have 24/7 access to online encyclopedias and many other subscription databases such as Tumblebooks, Bookflix, Scienceflix, Pebble Go and many others.
+To use these online databases, students will log into the student portal, then on the right side click "Online Research Library".

 Take 5/Books2Go Summer Reading

 Research has shown that if children read at least five books over the summer, then it reduces or eliminates summer slide.
 To make sure that students have easy access to at least five books, we encourage Fort Daniel familes to give permission for their child to check out up to five school library books over the summer.
 Many families also go to the Gwinnett County Public Library, or purchase books on devices.
 It doesn't matter where the books come from, it just matters that children are reading for enjoyment over the summer!

 We want to partner with familes during the summer to motivate our students' enjoyment of reading.
 Students may log reading minutes or fill out a Reading Bingo Card to be invited to the Summer Reading Celebration Party that is held in August.
 We will have a raffle for five Kindle tablets and five $20.00 gift certificates for the book fair.
 Students will play games and eat snacks, as well as picking out a free book and other little prizes as a reward or recognition of their summer reading.
 We hope that every Fort Daniel student will turn in the Bingo Card or a reading log by August 16, 2019 to qualify for the Summer Reading Celebration Party.
 See below for a copy of the Bingo Card.
 You may use the reading log that is attached below, or you may print out a copy of the Gwinnett County Public Library online reading log called Beanstalk.